Pet Ear Infections

-Untreated ear infections in pets leads to constant head shaking and Scratching at your pet’s ears.
+Untreated ear infections in pets lead to constant head shaking and Scratching at your pet’s ears.
 If allowed to persist, an aural hematoma can form.
-This is when a blood vessel bursts in your dog’s ear, and the exterior pinnae fills with blood.
+This is when a blood vessel bursts in your dog’s ear and the exterior pinnae fills with blood.
 In addition, untreated ear infections can result in Otitis Interna, a more serious infection that ruptures your dog’s eardrum.
 For these reasons, seeking early treatment is both advised and imperative.
 Ear infections are painful, smelly, and no fun for you or your pet.
 Identifying the symptoms and seeking prompt treatment will improve your pet’s health, relieve discomfort, and help keep your pet’s tail wagging for many years to come.

 Jeffrey Stupine, V.M.D